SatDump/SatDump.Org/sat-list/readme.md

 - `sat_list.json` This file contains the actual satellite information.
 - `sat_classes.py` This contains the classes used to store & read the satellites.
 - `generate_sat_list_md.py` This generated the actual public facing markdown file, is ran using the `gen_script.sh` script at the root level of this repo.
+- `credits.txt` - This is where credits for sample data and FFT images are stored.
+It is done to allow generate_sat_list.py to be static for the most part.

 For internal management:
 - `colors.py` This provides simple color functions for nicer printing for the other modules.